 What's truly exciting is to find unequivocally good Catholic books where the only lesson plan necessary is "to turn to the next page"!
 The purpose of this page is to show you where to find these treasures.

-This page recommends many Catholic providers of homeschool books in a long list below.
-You'll appreciate the good advice and short cuts these providers offer.
+This following page recommends many Catholic providers of homeschool books in a long list below.
+You'll appreciate the good advice and short cuts that these providers offer.

 Go to my favorite homeschool reading books per grade here.